bahorn/threadsnake/README.md

 * Import across files in the form "from OTHERFILE import dep1, dep2, ...".
   `import x` gets removed if its a known other module, so to allow your code to be ran without being minified, do this pattern.
+* Renaming will cause issues when you pass an instance of a class from another file to a function.

 ## Minifications